monkey01991RK/whatsapp-google-sheets-bot-en/README.md

 The function and the handler are one and the same thing; they process POST requests at the server’s main address ('/' path is responsible for that). **data** is the received JSON file.

-To figure out what particular JSON will come to the server, use the following [testing tools](https://app.chat-api.com/testing).
+To figure out what particular JSON will come to the server, use the following

     app.post('/', async function (req, res) {
         const data = req.body;